Calendar of saints

 The calendar of saints is the traditional Christian method of organizing a liturgical year by associating each day with one or more saints and referring to the day as the feast day or feast of said saint.
-The word "feast" in this context does not mean "a large meal, typically a celebratory one", but instead "an annual religious celebration, a day dedicated to a particular saint".
+A feast is "an annual religious celebration, a day dedicated to a particular saint".

 The system rose from the early Christian custom of commemorating each martyr annually on the date of their death, their birth into heaven, a date therefore referred to in Latin as the martyr's dies natalis ('day of birth').
-In the Eastern Orthodox Church, a calendar of saints is called a Menologion.
-"Menologion" may also mean a set of icons on which saints are depicted in the order of the dates of their feasts, often made in two panels.
+Varying practices among Christian churches and denominations include how saints' days are ranked according to their importance.